FMSoftCN/hybridos/README.md

 The source code of HybridOS is divided into three parts:

-- [Device Side](device-side/): The part running on devices which uses Linux kernel.
+- [Device Side](device-side/): The part running on devices which use Linux kernel.
 - [Server Side](server-side/): The part running on servers in cloud.
 - [Client Side](client-side/): The part running on an existing operating system, such as Windows, GNU/Linux, iOS, or Android.